As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 Keep Yourself Updated

 Be aware of your federal, state and local fair housing laws.
 Make sure to comply with all local and state laws regarding tenant rights.
 This includes any ordinances or regulations regarding housing discrimination and standards for landlord/tenant relationships.
+Tenants can make a complaint if you do not respect these laws, so stay updated and respect their enforcement.

 Listen Carefully to Their Concerns